Jesperpaulsen/use-oo-state/README.md

 ```

 This class exposes the following lifecycle hooks that can be overriden:
-* onBeforeStateUpdated: A hook called before the state updates with the following params: newState and currentState.
+* **onBeforeStateUpdated**: A hook called before the state updates with the following params: newState and currentState.
 This method can be used to manipulate the state objects before it updates, and needs to return the manipulated state object.
-* onStateUpdated: A hook called after the state updates with the following params: newState and oldState.
+* **onStateUpdated**: A hook called after the state updates with the following params: newState and oldState.
   This method can be used to call new methods based on a state update.
-* onPropsUpdated: A hook called when the props updates with the following params: newProps and oldProps.
+* **onPropsUpdated**: A hook called when the props updates with the following params: newProps and oldProps.
 This method can be used to call new methods based on a prop update.

 #### Example:
 ```ts